tuchandra/sitev2/content/posts/site_comparison_part2.md

 **Decoupled source and target repos**: strictly speaking, this isn't a problem because the generated site is the only one that others see.
 It also theoretically enables me to make the source repo private, if I want.
 But it does mean that I have to commit twice when I want to make changes, and it's easier for them to get out of sync.

 **Less portable**: the new setup is harder to recreate on a new computer.
 Previously, I had to clone the repo and create an environment with Python 3.7 + a markdown parser.
 Now, the generated site repo being inside the main repo means that I have to clone both and I have to install Hugo.
 This isn't really a problem long term, since I just have to do this once, but it was still a headache the first time around, because I didn't know what the steps would be in advance.

+**Faster deployments**: I'm not sure why this is the case, but my site appears to build faster now than it did before.
+Github Pages is pretty opaque, so it's difficult to know why this would be happening, if it is at all.

+**More complexity**: I addressed this last time, but I've come to believe that complexity is the single biggest challenge in software systems.
+The new site is significantly more complex than the old site, in editing, source code, building, and deployment.
+While I've come to appreciate the benefits more complexity offers, it still feels like there's a lot of bloat (and within that bloat a lot of potential bugs).